-Join Adam Wilbert for an in-depth discussion in this video Moving through the database-development life cycle, part of Relational Database Fundamentals.
+Join Adam Wilbert for an in-depth discussion in this video Moving through the database-development life cycle, part of Learning Relational Databases.

 If you wanted to build a house, you probably wouldn't just drive over to the site and start hammering together pieces of lumber.
 Instead, you would first want to get the assistance of an architect to help you determine your needs, desires, and budget for your new home.
 And then draw up a detailed set of construction documents or blueprints.
 Once that process is complete, you could take the blueprints to the construction site and begin building the house with the confidence of having a solid plan in place first.
 The same process applies to database development, but all too often, a complex database project starts with someone driving to the site and hammering together random bits of wood.

 That's not a good approach when building a house, and it's not a good approach when building a database.
 Instead, we need a detailed set of construction documents that outline how our database should function, what pieces we'll need, and how to assemble them.
 We're going to follow a process called the database development lifecycle.
 The database development lifecycle includes eight steps that help guide us through the creation of a new database.
 The steps are planning, requirement gathering, conceptual design, logical design, physical design, construction, implementation and rollout, and finally, ongoing support.

 Let's take a look at each of these steps and what they include.
 Planning is the initial phase where an organization determines whether they actually have a need for a database, what it's goals should be, and the feasibility of successfully accomplishing those goals.
 High level studies are performed to determine how long the project might take to accomplish, and whether the cost and time and payroll are offset by the expected return on the investment.
 In this course, we're going to assume that the planning phase has already been completed, and that our database project has been given the green light to proceed.
 Requirement gathering comes next, and it places the focus on what the database is to accomplish but not how to do it.